-Preschool is the ideal time to introduce children and families to the importance of consistent on-time attendance and to encourage strong attendance habits.
-Educators, policymakers, researchers and families agree: Early education is vital to a child’s success.
-A high-quality preschool program can build early literacy and math skills, as well as develop the social and emotional foundation children need to persist in school.
-But preschoolers – whether in Head Start, public pre-kindergarten or in a private program—only receive the full effect of these benefits if they show up for class regularly.
+Educators, policymakers, researchers and families agree: a high-quality preschool program can build early literacy and math skills, as well as develop the social and emotional foundation children need to persist in school.
+But young children—whether in Head Start, public pre-kindergarten or in a private program—only receive the full effect of these benefits if they show up for class regularly.

 Production of Early and Often was made possible by the generous support of The Henry and Marilyn Taub Foundation, the Kenneth Rainin Foundation and the W.K.
 Kellogg Foundation